TAFMEDS

 Week 1: Foundation Building

-Focus: Sections A (Measurement) and B (Assessment)
+Focus: Sections A (Data Collection and Graphing) and B (Behavior Assessment)

 DayMorning (30 min)Afternoon (30 min)Evening (30 min)